sharjeel-siddiqui12/blood-bank-app-using-kotlin-and-firebase/README.md

 ## Get Involved

-JU Blood Bank is a community-driven initiative, and we invite you to join us in our mission to make blood donation accessible and convenient for everyone.
+ Blood Bank is a community-driven initiative, and we invite you to join us in our mission to make blood donation accessible and convenient for everyone.
 Here are some ways you can get involved:

-- **Download the app:** Download the JU Blood Bank app from the Google Play Store and create your user profile.
+- **Download the app:** Download the  Blood Bank app from the Google Play Store and create your user profile.
 - **Donate blood:** If you are eligible to donate blood, please consider scheduling a donation appointment through the app.
-- **Spread the word:** Share the JU Blood Bank app with your friends, family, and colleagues and encourage them to get involved.
+- **Spread the word:** Share the  Blood Bank app with your friends, family, and colleagues and encourage them to get involved.

 ## Screenshots